Business Intelligence & Analytics: What is it?

 “It’s using very large amounts of, and sometimes real-time data to paint a whole picture of your customers, your business and your products or services,” the founding partner at one of our expert service providers says.
 “The difference between business intelligence and analytics and maybe traditional financial analysis is the scale at which it happens.”

 In the past, business leaders would get information from an old database and manual analyze it in a spreadsheet program.
-That very spreadsheet fundamentally limits the analysis, according to the data firm’s founding partner, who we’ll call Mike Datus.
+That very spreadsheet fundamentally limits the analysis, according to the data firm’s founding partner, Mike Datus.

 “Once you enter the realm of business intelligence or analytics, or data science is sometimes used synonymously, you’re talking about a bigger, more comprehensive, more real-time picture,” Datus says.